 If you can’t replace an image on a slide, the image may be locked or grouped.

-You can add a media placeholder (to which you can add an image, video, or audio file) to a presentation.
-Using a media placeholder lets you easily replace media without disturbing other elements on the slide.
+You can add a media placeholder (to which you can add an image, video or audio file) to a presentation.
+Using a media place holder lets you easily replace media without disturbing other elements in the slide.

 Add an image to your slide, then format it the way you want your presentation’s images to look.